GianmarcoBruno/json-yang/validation.md

-Validating a JSON fragment against YANG
+Validating a JSON instance against YANG
 =======================================

-Problem: we want to know whether a piece of JSON is compliant with a YANG model without using a client/server.
+Problem: we want to know whether a JSON instance is compliant with a YANG model without using a NETCONF client/server.

 The wrong way (XSD-based)
 -------------------------